Kennebec Land Trust

 · comfortable working outside

-· valid drivers license
+· valid driver’s license

 How to Apply:

-Please send a cover letter, resume, and list of two references to the address below by March 1st, 2015.
+Please send a cover letter, resume, and list of two references to the address below by March 1, 2024.
 Both academic and prior work references are accepted.

 Send full application to: